tristanic/isolde/isolde/docs/source/tutorials/intro/isolde_intro.rst

 smoothing applied depending on resolution (maps better than 2.5Å are smoothed, lower resolutions are sharpened); and a mFo-DFc map.
 The sharpest of the 2mFo-DFc maps is displayed as a transparent cyan surface, and the other as cyan wireframe.
+The sharper map gives the best detail in the well-resolved portions of the model, while the smoother one is better at revealing connectivity in poorly- resolved regions where sharp maps are often dominated by noise and difficult to interpret.

 The difference map is shown as green and red wireframes for the positive and negative contours respectively.

 On loading, contour levels are automatically chosen that are generally good for